South Norwood: South Norwood Country Park

 South Norwood is also home to South Norwood Country Park, 116 acres of nature reserve.
 After previously being home to a sewage works (closed in 1966) and fireworks factory; the habitat has been cultivated over time to nurture an abundance of species and wildlife.
 Other parks in the local area are South Norwood Recreation Ground, Heavers Meadow, Brickfields Meadow, Beaulieu Heights, South Norwood Lake and Grounds, Woodside Green and Ashburton Park.

 South Norwood Community Festival

 The South Norwood Community Festival is an annual event at South Norwood Recreational Ground which first began in 2011 as an inclusive event which would benefit the local community.
 In 2022 over 8,000 people gathered to enjoy live bands, refreshments, arts and crafts and children's entertainment.
 The event is run entirely by volunteers and profits are donated to local charities and invested back into the future festival plans.
-The next event will take place on Sunday, 2nd July 2023.
+The last festival took place on Sunday, 2 July 2023.